scalastic/scalastic.github.io/_posts/en/2023-12-29-mixtral-ollama-llamaindex-llm.markdown

 - During the first execution, Ollama will download the Mixtral 8x7B model, which is 26 GB in size.
 The download time will depend on your internet connection.
 - It is necessary for your system to have at least 48 GB of RAM to efficiently run Mixtral 8x7B.
+- In this scenario, choosing a Mac Apple Silicon with its unified memory presents a significant advantage, as it provides the GPU with access to a vast amount of memory, thereby enhancing its processing capabilities.

 <hr class="hr-text" data-content="Benchmark Test">